 E2.
 Toxics Management Plans: Implementation

 Problem Statement: Organizations that hold wastewater permits for the Spokane River are required to prepare and implement Toxics Management Plans.
 The plans are one tool in the overall strategy to achieve the water quality goals.
 The Toxics Management Plans identify specific actions that can be taken by the permit holders to identify the sources of PCBs in the wastewater systems, and potentially to reduce toxics to the Spokane River.
 These actions may be done by individual organizations or collaboratively as part of the Task Force efforts.

+The Comprehensive Plan’s Control Action 5.1 consists of managing municipal and industrial NPDES permits regulate discharges from wastewater and industrial facilities in Washington and Idaho.
+The Washington and Idaho (EPA) NPDES permits require most wastewater facilities discharging to the Spokane River to develop and install treatment systems to reduce nutrient loading that will concurrently result in reductions of PCB loading.
+Additional permit requirements that relate to the monitoring and reduction of PCB loads are described for the following categories of permits: Idaho Municipal Permits, Washington Municipal Permits, Washington Industrial Permits.

 Partner Organizations: